The Push-Up is a great movement to build strength and power. Like with any movement, it is often performed with poor form.

 Position #1: Cervical Extension

-Position #2: Cervical Head a.k.a “Forward Head”
+Position #2: Cervical Flexion a.k.a “Forward Head”

-The concern with either of these two areas is that it can place increased stress on the cervical spine.
+The concern with either of these two areas is that it can placed increased stress on the cervical spine.
 There is nothing inherently wrong with going into cervical flexion or extension, but when done either under load or for rep after rep, it can create imbalances at the cervical and thoracic spines as well as the shoulder.

-If someone is performing these particular technique flaws, they can be cued out of them.
+Usually, if someone is performing these particular technique flaws, they can be cued out of them.
 In some cases, there could be a strength or motor control issue causing the poor position, but for the brevity of this post, we will discuss how to correct these positions with cueing.

 To improve a position of cervical flexion or more specifically a forward head position, instruct the athlete or client to “make a double chin.”
 By doing this, it can place them in a more neutral cervical spine position.